adamfowleruk/crosscryptfs/docs/DESIGN.md

 - FILESYSTEM=ExFAT - The filesystem used on the drive, if not obtainable from system calls
-- BLOCKSIZE=1000 - Block size in bytes in use, if not obtainable from system calls
+- BLOCKSIZE=1024 - Block size in bytes in use, if not obtainable from system calls (some discs may prefer 512 or 2048 for block size)
 - DISCTECH=SSD - The physical storage media in use
 - MAXFILESIZE=2000000 - Maximum individual target encrypted file size in bytes.
 After this files will either be split, or the operation will fail